Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ---
 ## What Is Whitelisting?

-Basically a Whitelist is a list of player's usernames that are permitted to join the server while whitelist is on.
+Basically a Whitelist is a list of player's usernames that are permitted to join the server while Whitelist is on.

 Whitelisting is a way to secure your Java/Bedrock server to ensure that only people that you want to connect to your server do.